HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 </policy>
 ```

-Therefore, if a policy is allowing your user in anyway to **interact with the bus**, you could be able to exploit it to escalate privileges (maybe just listing for some passwords?).
+Therefore, if a policy is allowing your user in any way to **interact with the bus**, you could be able to exploit it to escalate privileges (maybe just listing for some passwords?).

 Note that a **policy** that **doesn't specify** any user or group affects everyone (`<policy>`).\
 Policies to the context "default" affects everyone not affected by other policies (`<policy context="default"`).